-The Western Australian Police works to make Western Australia a safe and secure place to live.
+The Western Australia Police Force works to make Western Australia a safe and secure place to live.
 It contributes to road safety through enforcement and other traffic management and road safety activities.
 RoadWise works closely with the WA Police, who are represented on most RoadWise Committees, to enhance its activities.
-The WA Police is also part of the Road Safety Council.
+The WA Police Force is also part of the Road Safety Council.

 School Drug Education and Road Aware (SDERA)

 Education is a key aspect of road safety.
 Through School Drug Education and Road Aware (SDERA) , all students in Western Australia have access to comprehensive road safety education programs.
 SDERA works across State, Catholic and Independent schools and services both metropolitan and regional areas.
 RoadWise works closely with SDERA, particularly in regional areas of WA.
 The Department of Education is represented on the Road Safety Council.

 Department of Health